Brilliant Star/Volume 20/Issue 6/Text

 "This grass will never grow," grumbled Freddy as he stamped his foot down.

-old tree.
-It’s too short. ’'d chop it down if I could find my ax.
-Our house is so big that I can never find my things, unless they’re in my room.
-But then if the ax is in my room then I still won’t find it ‘cause my room’s a mess.
-It’s not my fault.
-My room is too small.”
+"And I'll never have a tree house in this crummy old tree.
+It's too short.
+I'd my ax.
+Our house is so big that I can never find my things, unless they're in my room.
+But then if the ax is in my room then I still won't find it 'cause my room's a mess.
+It's not my fault.
+My room is too small."

 So there sat Freddy, mumbling and grumbling.
 As he grumbled and mumbled a strange thing happened.
-His once-upon-atime, handsome face began to change.
+His once-upon-a-time, handsome face began to change.
 First it wrinkled, then it crinkled.
 And then it seemed to shrink just ever so slightly, so that his mouth puckered and he looked like a prune.

 And still, there sat Freddy, grumbling and mumbling about this and about that, until his father called him in for supper.